Temporal Upsampling of Depth Maps Using a Hybrid Camera

 \section{Temporal Upsampling of Depth maps}

-Our main goal is to temporally upsample the depth maps by estimating a depth map corresponding to each color image from a higher-rate video camera, as illustrated in Fig.~\ref{fig:synthinput}.
-The core of our algorithm takes as input a pair of consecutive depth frames $\mathbf{D}_{k}$ and $\mathbf{D}_{k+1}$, and all the color images captured during the interval between $\mathbf{D}_{k}$ and $\mathbf{D}_{k+1}$.
-Our algorithm reconstructs a depth map for each color image without the associate captured depth frame, and also outputs the corresponding 3D scene flow.
-The key of our optimization is to exploit the dense 2D motion information from the color images (Sec.~\ref{sec:optical_flow}).
-The optical flow term is employed to model the 2D motion information that constrains the projection of the 3D scene flow.
-The projection term is used to build the connection between the 3D scene flow and the 2D optical flow.
-The depth maps $\mathbf{D}_k$ and $\mathbf{D}_{k+1}$ constrain the start and end position of the reconstructed depth maps.
-These constraints are modeled by the popular point-to-point and point-to-plane terms.
-With the assumption that shapes move isometrically, we employ an as-rigid-as-possible deformation term to model isometric deformations (Sec.~\ref{sec:spatialregu}).
-The total squared variation term is employed to regularize the scene flow.
-Considering that occlusion is unavoidable in the motion, we apply occlusion detection to avoid the artifact due to the occluded region(Sec.~\ref{sec:occdetect}).
-And to solve the topological changes of the point cloud, we employ the pre-calculated optical flow to detect the topological changes(Sec.~\ref{sec:topochange}).
-We use both forward and backward reconstruction to exploit the geometry and point cloud information in $\mathbf{D}_k$ and $\mathbf{D}_{k+1}$ (Sec.~\ref{sec:holefilled}).
-We incorporate the above data constraints and spatial-temporal regularization terms into a joint optimization (Sec.~\ref{sec:energy_minimization}).
-The pipeline of our system show as Fig.~\ref{fig:pipeline}.
+Our main goal is to temporally upsample the depth maps by estimating a depth map corresponding to each color image from a higher-frame-rate video camera, as illustrated in Fig.~\ref{fig:synthinput}.
+The optical flow term is employed to exploit the dense 2D motion information from the color images.
+To connect between the 3D motion and 2D optical flow, a projection term is employed.
+We use the popular point-to-point and point-to-plane terms to exploit the start and end positions of the depth maps reconstructed from the two consecutive depth maps captured using Kinect V2 (Sec.~\ref{sec:optical_flow}).
+We also employ regularization terms to enforce the local rigidity and shortest path in the motion flow (Sec.~\ref{sec:spatialregu}).
+Considering occlusion in the motion, we apply occlusion detection to avoid artifacts resulting from the occluded regions (Sec.~\ref{sec:occdetect}).
+The precalculated optical flow is used to detect the topology changes (Sec.~\ref{sec:topochange}).
+Moreover, to fill the remaining holes, we use both forward and backward reconstruction and a bilateral filter (Sec.~\ref{sec:holefilled}).
+We use a joint optimization to determine the above data constraints and spatiotemporal regularization terms (Sec.~\ref{sec:energy_minimization}).
+Finally, the framework is reduced to a scene flow method with pairs of color images and depth maps (Sec.~\ref{sec:sceneflowestim}).
+The pipeline of our system is shown in Fig.~\ref{fig:pipeline}.
+All the above components work together to reconstruct the depth maps and estimate the scene flow.
+The importance of each component will be evaluated in Sec.~\ref{sec:impeachterm}.